learnk8s/learnk8s.io/src/troubleshooting/content.md

 You should remember three things:

-1. The Service selector should match the label of the Pod
+1. The Service selector should match at least one label of the Pod
 1. The Service `targetPort` should match the `containerPort` of the container inside the Pod
 1. The Service `port` can be any number.
-Multiple Service can use the same port because they have different IP addresses assigned.
+Multiple Services can use the same port because they have different IP addresses assigned.

 The following diagram summarises the how to connect the ports: